ABOUT

 Percussion

 Rony Iwryn is an Israeli artist and percussionist from Uruguay.
 His music is inspired by his roots and influenced by his passion for world music.
-He has played and recorded with some of the most well known Israeli artists such as: Ofra Haza, Idan Raichel, Yoni Reichter, Gidi Gov,
+He has played and recorded with some of the most well known Israeli artists such as: Ofra Haza, Idan Raichel, Yoni Reichter, Gidi Gov, David Broza, and many others.

 DAN MAYO